Polaris-de/Polaris/README.md

 # Polaris
-# Polaris is a brand-new linux desktop environment that is easy to use and lightweight.
+# Polaris is a brand-new lightweight linux desktop environment inspired by MacOS.